 This is the 14th edition of the Women's European Championship, and matches are taking place in eight cities across Switzerland, with 16 teams featuring in a third successive tournament.
 The quest for glory began in April last year with 51 teams dreaming of claiming one of the 15 available finals’ places.
 Switzerland automatically qualified with the Women's Euro 2025 hosting rights, and of the 16 qualified teams, 14 took part in the Women's Euro 2022.
 Poland and Wales have both made history by securing places at their first major Finals tournament.

-Let GOAL bring you all the vital last-minute ticket information you need regards the Women’s Euro 2025 this July, including how much they cost and how you can guarantee yourself a seat at one of the standout footballing occasions of the year.
+So, let GOAL bring you all the vital last-minute ticket information you need regards the Women’s Euro 2025 this July, including how much they cost and how you can guarantee yourself a seat at one of the standout footballing occasions of the year.
+Here's what you need to know.

 Women’s Euro 2025 last-minute tickets: How much do they cost?